Sinenzama10/Scytale_Assessment/README.md

 ## Setup and Running

 1. **Clone the Repository**:
-   - Use `git clone <repository-url>` to clone this project to your local machine.
+   - Use `git clone https://github.com/Sinenzama10/Scytale_Assessment.git` to clone this project to your local machine.

 2. **Install Dependencies**:
    - Navigate to the project directory and run: